Processing. Please Wait.

 FAQs

-Kentucky doesn’t have any law requiring LLCs to have an operating agreement.
-However, operating agreements serve several essential functions for LLCs.
+Kentucky has no law requiring LLCs to have an operating agreement.
+The thing is, though, operating agreements help with many essential functions for LLCs.
 You will likely be required to show an operating agreement to open a business bank account.
 And if you ever go to court, your operating agreement can help you maintain your limited liability protection.

 No, you don’t need to file your operating agreement with the Kentucky Department of Business Filings.
 However, according to Kentucky Revised Statute § 275.185, you must keep any operating agreement you have at your business location, or at another location specified in your operating agreement.

 Yes.
-While you might feel strange adopting an agreement with yourself, operating agreements are especially important for single-member LLCs.
-If you ever face a lawsuit, your operating agreement helps prove to a court that your LLC is a separate legal entity with limited liability status.
-A single-member LLC with no operating agreement could look perilously similar to a sole proprietorship, which does not have limited liability.
+While it might seem odd to sign a contract with yourself, operating agreements are especially important for single-member LLCs.
+If you ever face a lawsuit, your operating agreement helps prove to a court that your LLC is a separate legal entity with limited liability status, and not a mislabeled sole proprietorship without limited liability.

 *This is informational commentary, not advice.
 This information is intended strictly for informational purposes and does not constitute legal advice or a substitute for legal counsel.
 This information is not intended to create, nor does your receipt, viewing, or use of it constitute, an attorney-client relationship.
 More information is available in our Terms of Service.